|Client||Location||Year Completed||Range Featured||Materials Used|

-The Wyndham Park redevelopment in its entirety was a 12-month project, which commenced in early 2019.
+The park redevelopment in its entirety was a 12-month project, which commenced in early 2019.
 ASCO was engaged in April of 2019 and worked in with ACE Contractors schedule to complete the first structure prior to Christmas, the second and main structure was installed in early 2020.

 The result is an impressive and iconic structure that complements the landscape.
 As always, it is finished with ASCO’s trademark signature of quality meaning that the client can have confidence that the structure will be useful and not be an ongoing maintenance burden.